box/brainy/README.md

 empty string.
 In Smarty 3, the behavior is to throw an undefined index error.

+### Added Features

+- `stripwhitespace` filter: This functions similarly to `trimwhitespace`, but does not strip HTML comments and does not account for HTML elements like `<pre>` or `<textarea>`.
+For many applications, these features are not necessary and using `stripwhitespace` instead of `trimwhitespace` can greatly improve performance.

 ## Where is Brainy headed?

 - **Phase 1**: Provide a clean, drop-in replacement for Smarty that generates